hashicorp/nomad/website/source/docs/commands/node-status.html.md

 * `-address`: The address of the Nomad server.
 Overrides the `NOMAD_ADDR` environment variable if set.
 Defaults to `http://127.0.0.1:4646`.

+## Node Status Options

+* `-short`: Display short output.
+Used only when querying a single node.
+Drops verbose information about node allocations.

 ## Examples

 List view: